 o 97% had not voted in a Primary Election.

-o 47% of them was between the ages of 18 and 34
+o 47% of them were between the ages of 18 and 34

 In 2020, SUA will be expanding to 13 Suburban and Urban Counties (Harris, Dallas, Bexar, Tarrant, Travis, Brazoria, Montgomery, Ft.
 Bend, Galveston, Bell, Hays, Denton, Collin) in Texas, reaching out to 496,900 potential voters.